TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

 1. Navigate into the Github firmware folder (https://github.com/kookaberry/kooka-releases/tree/master/firmware)
 2. Then navigate into, depending on your model of Kookaberry, either the ``stm32`` folder (Kookaberry rev1-05 and rev1-06), or the ``rp2040`` folder (Kookaberry v2 and later).
-3. With the target Kookaberry connected via USB to your PC, download the various .bin files to the root folder of the **Kookaberry**'s filestore.
+3. With the target Kookaberry connected via USB to your PC, download the various .bin files to the root folder of the **Kookaberry**'s file storage system.
    The **Kookaberry**'s blue LED will flash during this process.
 Wait until the blue LED is fully extinguished.
 4. Dismount the **Kookaberry** from your PC and disconnect it.
 5. Reconnect the **Kookaberry** to your PC.
 The blue LED will flash while the firmware is being updated.